anwanguow/GP_structural/README.md

 The related article has been accepted in Physical Review E (PRE), see https://journals.aps.org/pre/accepted/cc072Ra1I1e19520f386411797c9bfb2a2d6501bc.

-This repository will be updated gradually over the next few days.

 Data
 -----------------
 The raw data involved in the paper, namely the MD simulation trajectories and the LAMMPS scripts used to generate them, can be found in the “data/Traj” directory.